 Seminar on geopolitics and development trends

-Students analyze two key academic themes:
+You will analyze two key academic themes:

 Mongolia’s diplomatic attempts to cultivate key international allies through its Third Neighbor Policy, and its engagement with China, Russia, the two Koreas, and Japan within the geopolitics of northeast Asia.